DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - Do I go into detail how glycowork transforms data into graphs and all that jazz?
 - Should I compare my method to traditional methods to simulate glycans (Do they even exist?)
 - Focus on case where SweetNet already outperforms giifflar ( and all other models )
+-
+-

 # things to improve in glycowork
 - documentation for using pretrained models
 - links to examples in documentation broken
 - the AUROC thing in model_training.py is broken, remove or fix
+- I seem to get single-class batches in my training and validation data (bug uncovered while tinkering with auroc code)
+- https://github.com/BojarLab/glycowork/blob/master/05_examples.ipynb Deep learning code snippets isn't correct, the model isn't for category prediction, the data needs to be transformed for multi-label prediction
 -